makcim80/eCommerce-Application/README.md

 - API
 - CommerceTools

+## Technical requirements
+- TypeScript is used to write application code.
+- (Optional) using framework React, Angular, Vue etc.
+- Using eslint configured for TypeScript validation.
+- It is forbidden to use obsolete libraries (JQuery, etc.)

 ## Project steps
 ### Sprint 1: In the first sprint, the team should set up a project repository,
 set up project management with a task board, integration with CommerceTools